A Truly Self-Sovereign Identity System: Related Work

-\textbf{ZKP-based identities.} Identification through Zero-Knowledge protocols has been proposed decades ago~\cite{desmedt1988abuses} and is once again hailed as the primary driver for cryptographic Self-Sovereign Identities~\cite{baars2016towards}.
-However, Zero-Knowledge Proofs over data remain scarcely documented and rarely implemented by academia~\cite{borse2019anonymity}, though this type of system is widely proposed by industry, with \url{https://github.com/peacekeeper/blockchain-identity} listing $134$ Self-Sovereign Identity solutions based on blockchain, mostly using smart contracts on the Ethereum blockchain.
+\textbf{ZKP-based identities.} Identification through Zero-Knowledge protocols has been proposed decades ago~\cite{desmedt1988abuses} and these protocols have been rediscovered as a key component of Self-Sovereign Identities~\cite{baars2016towards}.
+However, Zero-Knowledge Proofs over data and their security implications for SSI systems remain scarcely documented and rarely implemented by academia~\cite{borse2019anonymity}, though this type of system is widely proposed by industry, with \url{https://github.com/peacekeeper/blockchain-identity} listing $134$ Self-Sovereign Identity solutions based on blockchain.